seanpmaxwell/Typescript-Best-Practices/README.md

 #### Terminology
 - **model-layer:** is an architecture-layer for describing/handling the shape of database-tables.
 - **comment-tags:** keyword in a comment that starts with `@`.
-- **entity-type:** an structured-type used to describe the shape of a raw database-table.
+- **entity-type:** a type used to describe the shape of a raw database-table.
   - People also use the term **record** when referring to database-rows, but for TypeScript I advise against this to avoid confusion with the type **Record<>**
 - **auxiliary-table:** a database-table which supports another: (i.e user_avatars holds image metadata for users)
   - **join-table:** an auxiliary-entity which supports multiple tables together.
 User plural for both tables in the name: i.e. `projects_users`